UKHO/docs/quality-assurance/Ways-Of-Working-With-Thirdparties.md

 1. Independent third party solutions

 ### UKHO teams
-These will follow all guidlines and deliver the following TSR documentation - detailing the tests deems neccessary for the project, which could include for example Unit tests
+These will follow all guidlines and deliver the following TSR documentation, at this point the Test Leads confirm that the test approach in the TSR - detailing the tests deemed neccessary for the project, which could include for example sample list of test types
+  1. Unit tests
-  API tests
+  2. API tests
-  Functional tests
+  3. Functional tests
-  Non functional tests
+  4. Non functional tests
-  security testing
+  5. security testing
+  6. usability testing

 ### Third party colaberations
 Where the third parties are working in colaberation with the UKHO and following our own standards then these need to as a standart UKHO team